antonio-qsneto/antonio-qsneto/README.md

 ### Hi 👋

 ## About me
- 🍎 Computer professor
+ - 🍎 Computer professor
- 🤖 Enthusiast in data science and artificial intelligence 👽 Aspirant to astronomy and astrophysics
+ - 🤖 Enthusiast in data science and artificial intelligence
+ - 👽 Aspirant to astronomy and astrophysics
+ - 🖥️ Python, c++, GDL and Javascript
 ##